Edie Kocher-Cowan first learned about engineering through her dad, a chemical engineer.

 “It was the place where you get real engineering experience, and we had the Technical Education Center as a wonderful resource,” she said.

-“My advice to students who are considering engineering is to find a group of people to work with on a regular basis.
+“My advice is to find a group of people to work with on a regular basis.
 That is a huge help with your studies,” she said.
-“Also, take a manufacturing or welding class of some sort.
-I am using this hands-on experience to be a better engineer.”
+“Also, for students considering engineering, take a manufacturing or welding class of some sort.
+I still use this hands-on experience to be a better engineer.”